LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 - research and start implementation for AWS S3 for photo upload

-- implement as much as possible back end security (come and right here whatever questions you have for monday) (maybe ask Brian for help since he volunteered himself lol)
+- implement as much as possible back end security (come and right here whatever questions you have for monday) (maybe ask Brian for help since he volunteered himself lol) [DONE]
-    - add user role and other table to sql
+    - add user role and other table to sql [DONE]
-    - go on ahead and implement security as it is that is the lazy programmer way to do it mawhahah
+    - go on ahead and implement security as it is that is the lazy programmer way to do it mawhahah [DONE]

 - add all necessary components and code for front end React Security, go through lessons for help

 - what needs to be done/ can be done for front end?

-- npm init/ install everything (npx create react app/ bootstraps/ route/ jwt-decode)
+- npm init/ install everything (npx create react app/ bootstraps/ route/ jwt-decode) [DONE]
 - flesh out front end to if anything is vague
 - add time estimates to front end